h3tz/wca-api/readme.md

 **Note**: This V1 version will be updated multiple times during the next weeks till V2 a stabilized version is released.

-**Note**: Currently this app is running in Stalingrad Phase that's why the URL looks that way.
+**Note**: Currently this app is running in staging Phase that's why the URL looks that way.
 Once Tests are done it will be moved to Produktion stage and url will change.

 ## Open Endpoints